A Quick Guide to Selecting a Rifle Scope

 Variable power vs. Fixed power

-The term “fixed power” means that your scope only has ONE magnification.
+“fixed power” means that your scope only has ONE magnification.
 (For example, 230.)
-Variable power, on the other side, means that your coverage employs MORE THAN ONE magnification.
+On the other side, variable power means that your coverage employs MORE THAN ONE magnification.
 (For example, 3-940.)

 However, the issue is, which one should you use?

-Variable powered scopes, in my opinion, are the best option since they allow you to shoot in a range of conditions and scenarios.
+In my opinion, variable powered scopes are the best option since they allow you to shoot in a range of conditions and scenarios.
 However, it also depends.
-If you intend to shoot from a single distance, a fixed powered scope is the way to go.
-Otherwise, a variable-powered scope is a way to go.
+If you intend to shoot from a single distance, a fixed-powered scope is the way to go.
+Otherwise, variable-powered content is a way to go.
 After you’ve decided on the type of magnification, it’s time to learn...

 Lens objective

 The objective lens is the lens at the scope’s end responsible for light transmission.
 The larger the objective lens, the brighter and clearer the image.
-Should you acquire a scope with a LOT of objective lenses?
+Should you acquire an area with a LOT of objective lenses?
 No, not at all.
 What’s the reason?
-Purchasing a degree with an excessive number of objective lenses may be hazardous since it adds more weight, necessitates higher scope rings, and makes your scope more susceptible to sunlight reflection.
+Purchasing a degree with excessive objective lenses may be hazardous since it adds more weight, necessitates higher scope rings, and makes your scope more susceptible to sunlight reflection.
 (This reveals your shooting position.)
 So, if not a lot, how much objective lens should you buy?

 This should help: